scientific-python/cookie/docs/pages/principles/design.md

 be strongly preferred over older solutions like inheritance or ABCs if possible, as they trade a little extra code to remove dependencies between objects.

-## Permissiveness Isn't Always Convenient
+## Permissiveness isn't always convenient

 Overly permissive code can lead to very confusing bugs.
 If you need a flexible user-facing interface that tries to "do the right thing" by guessing what the